cloudmaster2010/openstack/devstack/openstack-with-dev.md

 # Introduction
 This guide describes like following:
   1. how to install openstack with zun and kata on ubuntu 20.04 using devstack.
-  2. Navigate and manage dashboard
+  2. Navigate and manage dashboard.
-  3. Network test between containers with cli
+  3. Network test between containers with cli.

 ## Setup OpenStack environment with zun and kaka
 ```sh